slightlyoff/web-fundamentals-curriculum/HOW_TO_HIRE.md

 Sadly, the name given to aspiration for [deep skill across multiple layers](https://carlos.bueno.org/2010/11/full-stack.html), "full-stack", has been eroded by marketing and bootcamp salesmanship.
 The phrase "full-stack programmer", or more recently "full-stack developer," is now so thoroughly denatured that it has become synonymous with a junior developer that can write JavaScript on both the client and the server.

-For folks looking to hire for quality results, this means the annotation "full-stack" has lost all positive connotation.
-The best developers today avoid putting it on their resumes, or do so with gritted teeth to avoid being passed over in keyword searches.
+For folks looking to hire for quality, the annotation "full-stack" has lost any positive connotations.
+Today's best developers avoid putting it on their resumes or do so through gritted teeth to avoid being passed over in keyword searches.
 On the hiring side, only managers without the experience to know better treat it as a mark of skill or seniority.

 ## Build for Building for The Real World

 Better, then, as a hiring manager to consider what sort of team you're trying to build.

 Your goal probably isn't to hire an army of junior developers who don't know they're junior, it's probably to deliver the best products at the lowest cost.
 This, in aggregate, means hiring for deep _differentiated_ skills, collaboration, and effective team structure.

-Your team will need folks who can move code reliably, but that's not the reason to hire for frontend skill specifically; hiring for frontend about hiring folks who you will trust to _set constraints_ and _maintain standards_ for the bits of your products that users experience on their own devices.
+Your team will need folks who can move code reliably, but that's not the reason to hire for frontend skill specifically; hiring for frontend about hiring folks you trust to _set constraints_ and _maintain standards_ for the bits of your products that users experience on their own devices.

 This problem is unique, and in some important ways harder, than traditional development.
 Hiring generalists for this role has been an industry-wide disaster, and so you should be conscious that the folks you're hiring in this area will need to be empowered to say "no" to backend and "full-stack" engineers with different ideas.
 That's just how it has to be if your product is going to be great.
 The job of your senior frontend folks is to compromise and negotiate, but always in service of the user.
 They will push back, they may even be ornery, but that's only because delivering great experiences to the client requires uncommon discipline.